RCOA24/CommuteLens/README.md

   store that reports itself as session-only rather than implying durability.
 - Uploaded offer documents are sent to Backboard for processing, are not written to disk by this app, and their processing thread is deleted after extraction.
+- When `PADDLEOCR_API_KEY` is set, an uploaded document is also sent to PaddleOCR AI Studio for text extraction.
+The file is held in memory for the duration of the request only.
-- A production privacy notice must name Backboard as a processor for these two features.
+- A production privacy notice must name both Backboard and PaddleOCR AI Studio as processors for the document-reading and memory features.
+- The animation preference is stored in the browser's local storage and is not sent anywhere.
 - Coordinates are sent to Geoapify and BusMaps when those providers are enabled.
 - Browser geolocation requires an explicit click and reports low-accuracy results.
 - Reverse-geocoding coordinates are sent in a POST body rather than a logged query string.